ThinkDifferentInc/ThinkBook-14IIL/README.md

 > Or you can use the included itlwmPass.py Wi-Fi injector to edit the kext for you.
 (Works on Windows, Linux)

 > [!TIP]
-> If you want a HDMI connection, you will have to buy a USB3.0 to HDMI adapter with macOS Driver support.
+> If you want a working HDMI connection, you will have to buy a USB3.0 to HDMI adapter with macOS support.

 ---